vijayrajpanchall/matic-docs/docs/zkEVM/architecture.md

 Efficiency is key to network performance. zkEVM applies several implementation strategies to guarantee efficiency.
 A few of them are listed below:

-1. The first strategy is to **deploy PoE**, which incentivizes the most efficient aggregators to participate in the proof generation process.
+1. The first strategy is to **deploy Consensus Contract**, which incentivizes the most efficient aggregators to participate in the proof generation process.

 2. The second strategy is to **carry out all computations off-chain** while keeping only the necessary data and zk-proofs on-chain.